psusecurity/psusecurity.github.io/README.md

 - be at least 18 years old;
 - form a team alone or with up to 4 other participants;
-- must be U.S. citizens, or permanent residents admitted to the U.S. for permanent residence prior to award
+- must be U.S. citizens, or permanent residents admitted to the U.S. for permanent residence prior to award, and;
 - have a valid student ID (photo ID)

 ## Prizes